 So, it won’t be possible for you to carry your tiffin box wherever you go.
 You may have to eat food outside.

-But, don’t spend too much of your time on deciding what to eat and making a food list.
+Read information from such authentic sources, but don’t spend too much of your time on deciding what to eat and making a food list.
 You know the basic things.
 Like…

 - Avoid junk, avoid too oily & spicy food, avoid too much of sugar.

 - Intake more fluids.
 A Big NO to soft drinks, instead go for fruit juices, milkshakes, flavored milk, etc.

 - Go seasonal & Go natural, eat more fruits & salads.
 Include fruits, in at least 30% of your diet.